grokkinkotlin/grokkinkotlin.github.com/_posts/2018-12-31-hello-world.md

 No semicolons required!

 ## Clean Style
-It is Golang style to run `gofmt` and `goimport` on your code.
+It is Golang style to run `gofmt` and `goimports` on your code.
 That ensures all Golang code looks the same, and that there are no rogue (i.e. unused) imports.

+## Go-Managed, Easy-to-Use Toolchain
+We don't have the `goimport` tool for the toolchain in the default install, so we just `go get` it and it's available to use.